 I’ve also backpacked from Hermits Rest to the Bright Angel Trail, a trip similar in distance (25 miles), difficulty, and scenery as Grandview Point to the South Kaibab.
 It’s also probably the most popular backpacking trip in the Grand Canyon, other than the corridor trails (South Kaibab, Bright Angel, and North Kaibab), so it’s harder to get a permit for it.
 Both are great hikes.
 See this story, with many photos, about my dayhike from Hermits Rest to the Bright Angel Trailhead.

-Another alternative for you in April is going down to the river on the South Kaibab and returning via the Bright Angel, potentially spending a night at Indian Garden to break up the big climb out of the canyon.
+Another alternative is going down to the river on the South Kaibab and returning via the Bright Angel, potentially spending a night at Indian Garden to break up the big climb out of the canyon.
 If you can add another day, spend two nights at Bright Angel Campground and dayhike out and back up the North Kaibab Trail, which is just as stunning as the South Kaibab, in my opinion, but more varied.
 If you can take five to six days, then on day two backpack up the North Kaibab to spend the night at Cottonwood campground; on day three, dayhike up toward the North Rim, passing through the spectacular Roaring Springs Canyon section of the upper North Kaibab; then on day four, backpack back to Bright Angel Campground, day five to Indian Garden, then make the last day’s hike up to the rim.

 It’s feasible to combine a couple of those days—for example, dayhiking to Roaring Springs Canyon on your third morning, then backpacking to Bright Angel Campground that afternoon, which is seven gently downhill miles—but that creates a big day.
 You can read about that hike and see pictures from it in this story at my blog about dayhiking the canyon from rim to rim to rim.